atticusofsparta/ao-chess/processes/src/chess/registry/chess_registry.md

 #### `Chess-Registry.Join-Game-Notice`
 Message handler for when a player joins a game, only accessible by the spawned game process, which sends the message to the chess registry after a player joins
 - add the game to the opponents list
+- Will add player to Players list if not already there

 #### `Chess-Registry.Game-Result`
 Returns the final score and winner of the game